Three Important Things to Remember About Jesus: Stop the False Accusations

 False accusation #2: I know He forgives, but I have to work harder to earn that forgiveness because… you have no idea how horrible I am.

 Truth: Sin is sin is sin.
 It all stinks.
 For years I believed that mine was worse than any, which in light of some sins, is pretty impressive.
 Hebrews 10:17 states “Their sins and lawless acts I will remember no more.”
 Oh, except for me?
 As far as the east is from the west, He has forgiven me.
 What I hold on to is me, not Him (See accusation 1) I may not be over it, but He has no idea what I am even talking about.
 Furthermore, if the cross wasn’t the perfect and ultimate sacrifice for the forgiveness of sins, why the cross?
 Certainly, God could have come up with a less bloody and horrific sacrifice if anything else would have been effective.
 No, only the perfected Lamb would do… so He did.

 False accusation #3: He isn’t listening to me because I am utterly the worst.

 Truth: I am the worst, but He sees His girl.
 He thinks I am grand.
-He knows me, and He likes me.
-And NOTHING CAN SEPARATE ME FROM HIS LOVE.
+And He knows me, still He likes me.
+The best news ever?
+NOTHING CAN SEPARATE ME FROM HIS LOVE.
 (Romans 8:31-39)